FormidableLabs/radium/README.md

 # Radium

+Radium is a *toolchain* for handling modifiers, states, computed styles and responsive styles when working with *inline styles in react components* (at Formidable, we call this _component styling_ because styles are specific to, and scoped to, the component rather than in external style sheets).
-Radium is a toolchain for handling modifiers, states, computed styles and responsive styles for react component styling.
-It allows you to handle complex component styling in a declarative, easy to write way.
+Radium allows you to handle complex component styling in a declarative, easy to write way.
 Component styling in React provides a number of benefits over traditional CSS:

 - Scoped styles, meaning no more global variables
 - Avoids specificity conflicts